Kortzyy/Kortzyy/README.md

 ---

 ### 🛠 Tech Stack

-Python, SQL, Tableau, Power BI, Excel, Google Sheets
+I'm not currently proficient in these techstacks but I'm learning and enhancing my skills on these things HTML, CSS, JavaScript, Python, SQL, Tableau, Power BI, Excel, Google Sheets

 ---